 J.P.
-Chan is a self-taught filmmaker and playwright living in New York City.
-His short films have screened at film festivals including Slamdance, SXSW, Tribeca, and Comic-Con.
-His plays have had productions and readings in New York and Chicago.
+Chan is a self-taught filmmaker living in New York City.
+A Picture of You, his critically acclaimed debut feature film, was released in 2014.
 He holds a graduate degree in urban planning from NYU and was born in New Jersey to working-class immigrant parents.
-He makes his movies and plays while working full-time as videographer for the MTA, the New York metro region’s public transportation agency.
-A Picture of You is his first feature film.
+He makes his movies while working full-time as multimedia director for the MTA, the New York metro region’s public transportation agency.

 More info: J.P.
 Chan on IMDB.